College Students & Alcohol/Other Drugs

 Here are some hints for maintaining a moderate blood alcohol concentration (adapted from How Alcohol Affects Us):

 - Educate yourself.
-The contents of the typical bottle or can of beer, glass of wine, or liquor drink (mixed drink or straight liquor) each contain virtually identical amounts of pure alcohol.
+The contents of a 12 oz. beer, 5 oz. glass of wine, or shot of liquor each contain virtually identical amounts of pure alcohol.
 When it comes to alcohol, a drink is a drink is a drink and are they all the same to a breathalyzer.
 For more, visit Standard Drinks.

 - Know your limit.
 Most people find that they can consume one drink per hour without any ill effects.
 Also, experiment with this FUN and informative "Drink Wheel."